amenarde/service-fabric-online-game-getting-started/README.md

 # Service Fabric Online Game Application [WorkBud]
 This reference application demonstrates how to begin building an end-to-end online multiplayer game on Service Fabric by taking advantage of Reliable Services.
 This application will help demonstrate how to build any type of online application, but also implements some solutions that meet the requirements of modern real-time MMOs.

 If you have no previous knowledge of building with Service Fabric, .NET, or game design, this is still the sample application for you.
 There is other useful information about this application linked at the bottom of the page, and the application comes with a [Reading List][3] to help you get started on concepts.
+As you learn the application more thoroughly, if you want to understand the implementation of a new feature, there is a document on it [here][5].

 ## Scenario
 The context of this sample is an online presence-based game in which users can login and join rooms.
 In these rooms users can see every other player in the room, move around the room, and change features about themselves.
 Accounts and player information are persisted, and players can join any room they would like at each new login.
 This sample application was designed to have a very simple architecture yet be able to scale massively.
 It is built on three services: